-For 2020, the Educational Service Center's financial institutions were approved for a reduced collateral rate of 102 percent through the OPCS.
+For fiscal year 2021, the Educational Service Center's financial institutions were approved for a reduced collateral rate of 102% through the OPCS.
 Although all statutory requirements for the deposit of money had been followed, noncompliance with Federal requirements could potentially subject the Educational Service Center to a successful claim by the FDIC.